Investigate the Kinetics of the Amazing Iodine Clock Reaction

 Chemical kinetics is the branch of chemistry that is concerned with the mechanisms and rates of chemical reactions.
 The mechanism of a chemical reaction is a description of what happens to each molecule at a very detailed level—which bonds are broken, which new bonds are formed, and how the three-dimensional shapes of the chemicals change during the course of the reaction.
 The rate of the reaction is a measure of its speed.
 The rate of a chemical reaction can be measured by how quickly the reactants disappear, or by how quickly the products are generated.
 The iodine clock reaction is a favorite demonstration in chemistry classes because it has an element of drama.
 Two clear solutions are mixed, producing a new clear solution.
 Then, after a period of several seconds, the solution turns dark blue.
 A demonstration of this reaction is shown in the video below.

 As mentioned, chemical kinetics measures how fast a reaction is occurring.
 For most chemical reactions, the rate is so fast that special equipment is needed to measure it.
 For the iodine clock reaction, on the other hand, the rate can be easily measured by monitoring the color change of the reaction.
 To perform the iodine clock reaction in this science fair project, you will mix potassium iodide, hydrochloric acid, starch, thiosulfate, and hydrogen peroxide.
-The time it takes for the reaction mix to turn blue will be measured either using your phone and Google's Science Journal app or a stopwatch.
+The time it takes for the reaction mix to turn blue will be measured using a stopwatch.
 For the procedure, you will vary the amount of hydrogen peroxide to see how this affects the time the mixed chemicals stay clear before turning blue.

 The reactions that form the basis for the iodine clock reaction are shown below.